XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-12-18-faster-networking.md

 SwOS is a very basic interface, which only exposes basic layer 2 switching, and vlan functionality.

-RouterOS, exposes the kitchen sink of networking features.$
+RouterOS, exposes the kitchen sink of networking features.

 !!! warning
         Do- check for hardware offload for the features you are interested in, however, as non-hardware offloaded features may have a gimped backplane connection.

-        For example- My CRS504-4XQ can handle line-speed 100G routing, without breaking a sweat.$
+        For example- My CRS504-4XQ can handle line-speed 100G routing, without breaking a sweat.
-$

         If I enable a non-offloaded feature, such as smart-queues, NAT, or non-offloaded filtering- it would need to be process by the CPU.
 The CPU link works at [1Gbps MAX](https://cdn.mikrotik.com/web-assets/rb_images/2162_hi_res.png){target=_blank}

         This is 100 times slower.